codethread/learn-you-a-javascript-for-great-good/01-intro/README.md

 ## Walkthrough

 ### Getting the test to pass
 Start by running `yarn test`.
-You will see jest scan for files, and then get an output something like
+You will see jest scan for files, and then get an output, something like:

 ```sh
  FAIL  01-intro/index.spec.js (5.682s)